Measurement of the azimuthal anisotropy of charged particles in $\sqrt{s_{\mathrm{NN}}}=5.36$ TeV $^{16}$O$+^{16}$O and $^{20}$Ne$+^{20}$Ne collisions with the ATLAS detector: Systematic uncertainties

 \item \textbf{Flattening procedure:} The cumulant measurements use a flattening procedure to remove detector non-uniformities in $\phi$ ~\cite{HION-2017-02}.
 As a conservative estimate of the systematic related to the flattening procedure, the measurements were repeated with the flattening removed, and the resulting variations of $\sim0.25\%$ are included as a systematic uncertainty on the \vnfour. \end{enumerate}

 Table~\ref{tab:uncSP} summarizes the final systematic uncertainties for the integrated \pt\ interval of 0.5--5.0~\GeV\ in the \OO\ measurements.
 Except for the uncertainties related to the peripheral reference and centrality definition, all other uncertainties are conservatively taken to be constant and sufficiently large to cover the variations across all centrality (or multiplicity) and \pt\ intervals studied here.
 The dominant uncertainties are the uncertainties related to the MC-closure and the peripheral reference variation.
 For \NeNe, the assigned uncertainties are taken to be the same as for \OO, with values chosen large enough to cover both systems, except for the centrality-definition uncertainty, which is about twice as large.
 These individual uncertainties are added in quadrature to obtain total uncertainties.
 For ratios of the \NeNe\ to \OO\ \vn\ measurements, all sources of systematic uncertainty are treated as correlated, with the exception of the residual pileup.
 The latter is not considered correlated, since pileup rates can differ between the two systems due to their distinct running conditions.
+The remaining systematic uncertainties are treated as correlated between the two collision systems.
+The charged-particle multiplicities in \NeNe\ are only about 20\% higher than those in \OO, leading to very similar detector occupancy and reconstruction conditions.
+Consequently, the systematic effects related to tracking and detector acceptance, namely the MC closure, track-selection, tracking-efficiency, event-mixing and flattening uncertainties, are expected to be identical in both systems.
+The peripheral reference related uncertainty is evaluated by using an identical low-multiplicity \pp\ reference for both systems, and is also treated as a correlated uncertainty.
+In addition, the centrality-definition uncertainty is treated as correlated, as it is dominated by the modeling of nucleon distributions in the Glauber calculation -- such as the choice between hard-sphere and diffuse nucleons, or the inclusion of nucleon clustering -- which affects both collision systems in the same way.